Buying real estate in Peru?

 Sources: Global Property Guide, CEIC Data, Global Finance Magazine, Schneider Downs

-When looking at property sales in Peru, you'll notice that final sale prices are usually lower than the initial listing prices.
-For instance, a property listed at 850,000 soles might end up selling for between 875,500 and 909,500 soles after negotiations, showing a potential 3-7% reduction.
+When looking at property sales in Peru, you'll find that the final sale prices are usually lower than the initial listings.
+For instance, a property might be listed at 850,000 soles but could sell for between 875,500 and 909,500 soles after some back-and-forth, showing a potential 3-7% price drop.

-Sources: Statista, Real Estate News, The Latin Investor
+Sources: Statista, Real Estate News, Molly Buttleman Blog

 In Peru, cash is king when it comes to real estate deals.